 1. Yarn We recommend following the instructions via Yarnpkg.com.

-2. Node.js Using the recommended LTS version from Nodejs.org is preferred, as the latest Current version isn't supported.
+2. Node.js Using the recommended LTS version from Nodejs.org is preferred.

 nvmis a great tool for managing multiple versions of Node on one system.
 It takes a bit more effort to set up and learn, however.
 Follow the nvm installation instructions.
 (Windows users should go to nvm-windows).
 For Mac users with Homebrew installed, you can alternatively use it to install

 nvm.
 Or, refer to our how to guide using nvm.